rosemadr/rosemadr/README.md

 ---
 A former publisher and Literature and Philosophy MA grad turned Software Engineer.
 You can see my very first coding attempts (of a literary bent of course!) saved for posterity in my will-compare repository – a project to compare versions of Hamlet.

 I have now been coding for 3+ years.
 I am primarily a backend Java engineer but I also spent significant time doing data engineering (so very comfortable with SQL and relational dbs) and am now doing bits of frontend too.
-Currently building my skills in the Gen AI space by learning how to utlise GitHub CoPilot and contributing to agentic apps.

 I am passionate about Sustainable Software Engineering and delivered a talk on the topic ("From Clean Code to Green Code") at JAX New York conference in October 2024.